denis-stepanov/advent/README.md

 ```
 The resulting file `test.wav` recorded in 44.1 kHz shall reproduce TV sound correctly.

-Note 1: HiFiBerry manuals recommend disabling all other audio devices, so you won't be able to listen to the recorded file right on the Pi.
+Note 1: HiFiBerry manuals recommend disabling all other audio devices, so you won't be able to listen to the recorded file right on the Pi (unless you hook up something PCM-enabled - like a home theater - to the output connector of HiFiBerry).
 I just copy the file to another machine where I can playback.
 If this behavior is undesirable, play around with options in `/boot/config.txt`.
 Pay attention that the default input device remains the sound card; otherwise AdVent will not work.

 Note 2: HifiBerry manuals strongly recommend against using PulseAudio in general, and against software re-sampling in particular, citing performance concerns.
 From my experience, PulseAudio is easy to configure (much easier than ALSA) and works well, but indeed, would consume ~5% of the Pi CPU (20% [if used from four threads](#streaming-problem), the other 80% would be eaten up by Dejavu).
 And all that is for entire PulseAudio machinery, not just for down-sampling; I find this very affordable.
 For sure, for purists it should be possible to eliminate this margin by turning PulseAudio off and going down to ALSA level; however, I have not pursued these roads too far: